hapax/hapax.github.io/assets/maximal.md

 Surveyors observe that $\Delta x^2 + \Delta y^2$ is unchanged, however they choose to orient their measuring sticks.
-This suggests that the land they measure is a flat plane, since in this setting, they can *prove* the result is true.
+This suggests that the land they measure is a flat plane, since in this setting, they can prove the result is true from Pythagoras' theorem.
 Finally, by thinking more carefully about relative orientation, they can precisely relate measurements in their different measuring-stick systems.
-This may seem like a strange and pedantic way to think about plane geometry, but it will pay off when we come to study spacetime!
+This may seem like an odd way to think about plane geometry, but it will pay off when we come to study spacetime!

 ### 1.2.
 Trip-planning <a id="sec-1-2" name="sec-1-2"></a>